Do You Have an Entitled Teen?

 I wish it were not so, but this is the world our kids live in today.
-It’s probably the worst its ever been.
+It’s probably the worst it has ever been.

 Some of this entitlement is created by our kids and the media, but most teen entitlement is created by us, the parents.
 Yep, we have to share some of this blame.
 We give in to our kids with every want and whim to keep them happy.

-Considering how tight my husband is, I am thankful we did not fall into some of the traps we saw other parents fall into.
+Considering how tight my husband was, I am thankful we did not fall into some of the traps we saw other parents fall into.
 Unfortunately, we did make a few mistakes along the way.